-Healthy Overnight Oats made 6 different ways!
+Healthy overnight oats made 6 different ways!
 Simple, customizable and the perfect grab and go breakfast.
-You won’t get bored with these flavorful and delicious overnight oats combinations!
+You won’t get bored with these flavorful and delicious combinations!

 To stay organized and on track throughout the week, I love to meal prep.
 It takes a little time, but is definitely a huge help…especially when things get busy.
-Overnight oats are one of my favorite breakfasts to meal prep, as well as mini egg frittatas, no-bake breakfast cookies, breakfast yogurt popsicles and morning glory muffins.
+Overnight oats are one of my favorite breakfasts to meal prep, as well as mini egg frittatas and no-bake breakfast cookies.

 Happy New Year!
 I can’t believe it’s already 2019 and we’re gearing up for another amazing year!
 Time sure does fly.

 As soon as January approaches, I like to start the year off fresh by meal prepping and eating healthy.
 Although it’s fun to indulge during the holidays, I’m definitely ready to get back in a routine and whip up nutritious meals to enjoy throughout the week.

 These overnight oats are one of my favorite healthy breakfasts to make for the week ahead.
 They are so simple, completely customizable and are the perfect grab and go breakfast.
 I love to add all sorts of delicious toppings, like fresh fruit, nut butters, honey, chocolate chips, coconut and granola.
 There are so many yummy flavor combinations for overnight oats…you definitely won’t get bored with this breakfast!

 You can pretty much use any type of oats to make overnight oats.
 I like to use Old Fashioned Rolled Oats, however you can use quick oats or steel cut oats too.
 Just make sure to use raw, uncooked oats for this recipe.